 Perform the following steps to properly configure the operating environment.

 - 1. Add GemStone environment variables from previous installations: - a.
-Check for existing GemStone environment variables:

-% env | grep GEM
+Check for existing GemStone environment variables: - % env | grep GEM b.
+If any environment variables exist, you must specifically unset each one.

 All GemStone environment variables are displayed.